 The freedom to get into your car and drive yourself anywhere you want to go is arguably the very essence of the modern age.
 But all the fun comes with certain risks.
 A full 10,221 residents of Switzerland were involved in car accidents in 2016, while a further 3159 motorcyclists, 4048 cyclists and 2344 pedestrians experienced accidents the same year.
 Liability for traffic accidents is often difficult to ascertain.

 But accidents are only one of the hazards facing motorists.
 Hidden terms and conditions in some car purchase and car leasing agreements can prove hazardous to your wallet.
 Excessive fines or unjust confiscations of your drivers license can have serious financial implications.

-What costs are covered by motor legal insurance?
+What costs are covered by motorist legal insurance?

-You can easily find, filter, sort and compare Swiss motor legal insurance policies using the moneyland.ch legal protection insurance comparison.
+You can easily find, filter, sort and compare Swiss motorist legal insurance policies using the moneyland.ch legal protection insurance comparison.

-What hazards are covered by motor legal insurance?
+What hazards are covered by motorist legal insurance?